 Patrice C. Washington has a lot to teach us about money management – and not just because she’s a personal finance columnist.
 The author and television commentator built up a sizable fortune in real estate, then lost it all in the recession.
-We recently had the chance to talk to Washington about how she bounced back and what advice she can give us this tax season.
+And then built things back up again!
+We recently had the chance to talk to Ms. Washington about how she bounced back and what advice she can give us this tax season.

 Washington says that one of the first things families should do this tax season is figure out if they qualify for free tax services.
 She recommends the website myfreetaxes.com to check eligibility.
 She also cautions against assuming you need a tax professional.